 Christmas Cactus vs. Thanksgiving Cactus vs. Easter Cactus: What’s The Difference?

 The Cactaceae family has approximately 150 genera and roughly 2,500 species found around the world.
-And in this guide, we will be discussing three of the most well-known holiday cacti, the Christmas, Thanksgiving, and Easter cactus.
+And in this guide, we will be discussing three of the most well-known holiday plants, the Christmas, Thanksgiving, and Easter cactus.

 Adding seasonal cacti into your homely decorations is a fantastic way to add color and keep things fresh.
 These small succulents make great houseplants and are similar to Tillandsia, and several Pothos varieties, in which all of them are very low maintenance.